roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "Wait, Ohan!?" cried Rapha, visibly impatient.
 "Can you stop making such a misleading remarks!?"
 "He—.
 Rapha likes this kind of play--.
-She's daughter of Hinagiku after all-"
+She's daughter of Hinagiku after all–."

 Said Lydia with a giggle.